 The first step toward pursuing this career was earning my BA in Psychology at UW-Madison.
-My last year of undergraduate studies I completed two voluntary semesters to engage solely in upper-level psychology coursework, and graduated in 2004.
-To get more life and business experience I pursued my secondary career interest in marketing.
-After enjoying an eight year career in advertising sales it was time to pursue my passion – psychotherapy – and I enrolled in a clinical master’s program at UW-Madison.
+I enthusiastically accepted the opportunity to enroll in an extra academic year of upper-level psychology coursework (just for fun!), before earning my degree in 2004.
+To get more life and business experience I pursued my secondary career interest: Marketing and Advertising.
+After enjoying an eight-year career in advertising sales it was time to pursue my passion – psychotherapy – and I enrolled in a clinical master’s program at UW-Madison.

 In 2011 I began volunteering my time on a weekly basis with Domestic Abuse Intervention Services (DAIS) to assist Madison-area residents who are victims of physical, verbal, mental, emotional, and financial abuse.
-One-on-one meetings with these individuals provides support, resources, and education to aid in their safety and to ultimately improve their quality of life.
+One-on-one meetings with these individuals provide support, resources, and education to aid in their safety and ultimately improve their quality of life.

 * * *